 Low levels of folate have been associated with a higher risk of early miscarriage, according to one study of Swedish women by researchers at the Karolinska Institute in Sweden and at the National Institute of Child Health and Human Development.
 The study compared 468 women who had an early miscarriage (between six and twelve weeks gestation) to 921 women who were six to twelve weeks pregnant, asking them to provide information about reproductive and health histories, as well as blood samples to assess folate levels and smoking status.
-Ultimately, a folate deficiency was linked to a fifty percent increase in one's risk of early miscarriage.
+Ultimately, a folate deficiency was linked to a 50% increase in one's risk of early miscarriage.

 Quitting smoking is hard, but quitting at any point is beneficial to your health and your fertility.
-The chemicals in cigarette smoke (nicotine, cyanide and carbon monoxide) can speed up the loss of eggs, and once those eggs are gone, there's no replacing them.
+The chemicals in cigarette smoke (nicotine, cyanide, and carbon monoxide) can speed up the loss of eggs — and once those eggs are gone, there's no replacing them (we're born with all the eggs we'll ever have).
 These same chemicals negatively impact the quality of your eggs as well as the function of your ovaries and can result in earlier menopause.
 Smoking has negative effects on sperm as well — decreased quality, decreased ability to move, the inability to fertilize eggs, and an abnormal shape.

 Get tested/treated for STIs

 Sexually transmitted infections (STIs) are super common, and many people have them and don't know it.
 So, while you're planning ahead for your fertility, make sure that includes STI testing.
 When chlamydia and gonorrhea (the two most commonly reported notifiable diseases in the United States) go untreated, they can lead to pelvic inflammatory disease (PID), an infection of the uterus, fallopian tubes, ovaries, and cervix.
 PID can result in damage to the fallopian tubes, which is the cause of 30% of infertility cases among people with ovaries.